SakethSampathVinay/Chatbot/README.md

 # Chatbot
-i developed a chatbot using llm python and textbase
+i developed a chatbot using textbase